simonerigoni/visualize_istat_data/README.md

 ## Running the code

-The Jupyter Notebook `data_preparation.ipynb` contains all the steps needed to rebuild the location dimension: State - Geographic Area - Macro Region - Region - Province - Comune
+The Jupyter Notebook `data_preparation.ipynb` contains all the steps needed to rebuild the location dimension: State - Geographic Area - Macro Region - Region - Province - Comune.

 ![Flowchart](images/flowchart.png)

-Then [Microsoft Power BI](https://powerbi.microsoft.com/en-us/) `italy_population.pbix` has been used to visualize data
+Then [Microsoft Power BI](https://powerbi.microsoft.com/en-us/) `italy_population.pbix` has been used to visualize data.

 Flowchart made using [draw.io](https://about.draw.io/)

 ## Results

-All visualization in the report are enabled to drill up/down on the location dimension
+All visualization in the report are enabled to drill up/down on the location dimension.

 ![Flowchart](images/population_by_macro_region_year.png)

-Italy has -0.53% people in 2019 compared to 2015 and the effect is more relevant on south and the islands
+Italy has -0.53% people in 2019 compared to 2015 and the effect is more relevant on south and the islands.

 ![Flowchart](images/population_variation_region_year.png)

-Lombardia is the only region with an increase of people in recent years
+Lombardia is the only region with an increase of people in recent years.

-Results are better explained in this [blog post](https://medium.com/@simone.rigoni01/visualize-istat-data-with-microsoft-power-bi-faef3594c155)

 ## List of activities

-In the [TODO.d](TODO.md) file you can find the list of tasks and on going activities.
+In the [TODO.md](TODO.md) file you can find the list of tasks and on going activities.

 ## Licensing and acknowledgements